top of page

 Ruptured Cerebral Arteriovenous Malformation (AVM) Aneurysm

-In early September, Ms. Chan, a 40-year-old woman, experienced a sudden severe headache while driving with her family in Hunan.
+In early September, Ms. Chan, a woman in her 40s, experienced a sudden severe headache while driving with her family in Hunan.
 She immediately returned to Hong Kong by high-speed train to seek medical attention.
 Upon arrival, an MRI revealed a cerebral arteriovenous malformation (AVM) in her brain, which had ruptured and was bleeding, necessitating immediate craniotomy.
 During the surgery, Ms. Chan lost 6 liters of blood, and her blood pressure dropped to barely detectable levels.
 After an 8-hour emergency operation, the neurovascular surgeon completely removed the aneurysm and hematoma.
 She spent some time recovering in the hospital before being discharged.

 Cerebral arteriovenous malformation (AVM) is a congenital disease with unknown causes and no genetic basis.
 It forms during fetal brain development in the womb.
 AVMs are more common in females and can occur at any age, from 4-year-olds to octogenarians.
 Although the annual risk of AVM rupture is less than 1%, it is one of the primary causes of hemorrhagic stroke in children, young people, pregnant women, and healthy individuals.
 Most patients show no symptoms until the AVM ruptures, leading to severe headache, dizziness, nausea, vomiting, neurological dysfunction, confusion, seizures, and even coma.